Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Experiments

 \subsection{Training Configuration}

-In the first stage, pseudo-labeling training employs the AdamW optimizer with a learning rate $10^{-4}$, a batch size of 256, and a sequence length of 108 frames ($\sim$10 seconds).
-The learning rate schedule incorporates warmup over 10 epochs to $3\cdot10^{-4}$, followed by cosine annealing decay.
+In the first stage, pseudo-labeling training employs the AdamW optimizer with a batch size of 256 and a sequence length of 108 frames ($\sim$10 seconds).
+The learning rate is warmed up from $10^{-4}$ to a peak of $3\cdot10^{-4}$ over 10 epochs, followed by cosine-annealed decay.
 Early stopping monitors validation accuracy with a patience of 10 epochs.
 We reserve 10\% of the pseudo-labeled data for validation and 10\% as a held-out test set.
 In the second stage, continual learning, we use a reduced learning rate of $10^{-5}$ with decay upon observing a validation plateau.
 KD weight $\alpha{=}0.3$ balances adaptation and regularization.
 The temperature $\tau{=}3.0$ is empirically selected as the optimal value in all settings.
 Training continues until early stopping triggers.
 No data augmentation is applied in our two-stage pipeline (Section~\ref{sec:augmentation}).

-For the supervised learning (SL) baseline, both BTC and 2E1D are trained from scratch on the full labeled training set (420 songs) using the AdamW optimizer with a learning rate of $10^{-4}$, a batch size of 256.
-Learning rate decays with rate 0.95 when validation accuracy did not improve.
-Pitch-shifting augmentation via the Rubber Band library~\cite{Driedger16} transposes both audio and labels from $-5$ to $+6$ semitones.
+For the supervised learning (SL) baseline, both BTC and 2E1D are trained from scratch on the full labeled training set (420 songs).
+The SL baseline uses the same configuration as in pseudo-labeling training, except for the learning schedule.
+The learning rate decays by a factor of 0.9 when validation accuracy does not improve.
+Pitch-shifting augmentation via the Rubber Band library transposes both audio and labels from $-5$ to $+6$ semitones.